Mudashiru Lawal: Club career

 He worked as an automobile mechanic before his football talents were discovered, and made his national team debut in 1975.
 The same year, he joined Shooting Stars F.C. of Ibadan, where he would play for many years.
 In 1976, he helped the club to their first continental title, winning the African Cup Winners Cup – the first Nigerian team to do so.
 In 1985 the club side was disbanded by a military governor.
-Muda returned to the side four seasons latter as an assistant coach/player.
+Muda returned to the side four seasons later as an assistant coach/player.

 International career

 Muda made his international debut in 1975, and won 86 caps and scored 12 goals for his country; he holds the record of being the only player on the continent to have appeared at five consecutive Nations' Cup finals (1976–1984).
-Lawal guided Nigeria to its first African Nations Cup title, at the 1980 African Nations Cup.
+Lawal helped Nigeria to its first African Nations Cup title, at the 1980 African Nations Cup.
 The team also competed at the Summer Olympics the same year.

 Lawal played his last international match on 18 August 1985, when Nigeria lost to Zambia in the 1986 African Cup of Nations qualifier.

 Death

-Lawal died in his home in 1991.
-The Ashero Stadium in his hometown Abeokuta was named after him upon his death.
+Lawal died at his home in 1991.
+The Ashero Stadium in his hometown Abeokuta was renamed the Mudashiru Lawal Stadium after him upon his death.